jackrgilmore/jackhack/README.md

 Currently, this application is only available on mac_OS.

 **Pro Tip** <br>
 If you receive the apple notification "from unidentified developer", right click on the executable and click open.
-Should run normally.
+It should then run normally.

 **Upcoming Changes**
 - cross-compatibility (most likely will be made available for linux first, then windows).